zpxel/cuddlyrobot/README.md

 **Step 3 : log in your facebook dummy account to your kiwi browser**

 **Step 4 : Click the 3 dots to kiwi browser and scroll down, you will see get token cookie.
-Click that get token cookie**
+Click that get token cookie then copy your cookie**

-**Step 5 : Type nano cookie.txt erase all letters you see and paste your cookie** **Step 6 : Run the python by typing this python shitufspam.py** **Step 7 : after you run that python, prompt will ask you. type cookie.txt** **Step 8 : Paste the post id.***
+**Step 5 : Go back to your termux terminal.
+Type nano cookie.txt erase all letters you see and paste your cookie then press ctrl x to your terminal and press y then enter**
+**Step 6 : Run the python by typing this python shitufspam.py** **Step 7 : after you run that python, prompt will ask you. type cookie.txt***

-**Example
+like this
+Enter file cookie:cookie.txt

+**type only cookie.txt***

+**
+**Step 8 : Paste the post id.***
+**

+Example

 https://www.facebook.com/61572392674202/posts/122098689536746422/